Mona04/ReadDDSForWPF/README.md

 # ReadDDSForWPF
-Wrapped DirectXTex Lib to use image formatted DDS in WPF project.
+Wrapped DirectXTex Lib to use images formatted DDS in WPF project.